TakutoYoshikai/fake-build/README.md

 # fake-build
-The fake build animation on terminal application.
+The fake building animation on terminal application.

 ### Usage
 **install**